derekwolpert/InvestChest/README.md

 - Error handling for input fields to prevent invalid entries along with appropriate error messages (e.g. prevents users from signing in with incorrect credentials, stops a user from registering an account under a previously used email address, prevent purchase of a stocks that cost more than a user's available cash, etc.).
 - Separate Portfolio and Transaction pages.
 Portfolio page displays an aggregated list of all stocks a user has purchased, and lists in alphabetical order based on stock ticker.
 If a stock was purchased in two separate transactions then the transactions are grouped together.
 Transaction page displays a list of each individual trade in reverse-chronological order.
 - Color indicators for the pricing information on the Portfolio page to indicate if a user has gained (green) or lost (red) money when comparing how much they've spent on the stock verses it's current price.
+- An interactive stock chart, with hover effects, to allow a user to review a stock's history in a selected range before completing a purchase.
 - Dynamic and auto-detecting light/dark mode in conjunction with a theme switch in the webpage's header.
 - A polished, intuitive, responsive user interface/experience.